email-markup-consortium/emailmarkup.org/src/content/blog/2023/email-reader-view.md

 ---
-title: Email reader View Browser extension
+title: Email Reader View browser extension
 description: Display emails in a more readable format Remove clutter and complicated layouts to help focus on reading the content of emails.
 Supported in Gmail, Yahoo, AOL, Outlook when viewed in the browser.
 author: mark-robbins